Belarmino da Ascenção Marta: 2001 strike

 In 2001, during the government of Marta Suplicy (PT), several companies, including three of Belarmino's companies, began a strike action due lack of payments from São Paulo prefecture.
 According to Suplicy, Belarmino and the other businessmen from the sector were using the strike to force the government to pay subsidy to their companies.
 Belarmino was also owning money for the State from loans taken during Celso Pitta (PTN) government and did not renew his bus fleet since 1998.
 The other three businessmen that had the monopoly of transportation in São Paulo also suffered from irregularities, and the government asked them not to renew their bidding.
-In 22 May 2002, Suplicy agreed to pay R$ 1.9 million to the companies to avoid new strikes.
+On 22 May 2002, Suplicy agreed to pay R$ 1.9 million to the companies to avoid new strikes.

 Investigations

 In 2008, an investigation about buses cartels culminated in the prison of Belarmino da Ascenção Marta Filho, but the evidences collected were annulated by the Superior Court of Justice and the case was archived.

 In 2024, Belarmino was investigated in Campinas for administrative impropriety, as 67% of the bus companies from the city were owned by him.